rust-lang/rust-forge/src/rustdoc/proposals-and-stabilization.md

   documentation websites, like [Haddock], [Wikipedia], [Racket]?
 * **Alternatives, concerns, and key decisions:** Were there any alternatives considered?
 If so, why did you pick this design?

-## What proposal/approval do I need?
-This section aims to exhaustively detail which proposal and approval is necessary for any given circumstance.

 [rfcs]: https://github.com/rust-lang/rfcs
 [Haddock]: https://haskell-haddock.readthedocs.io/latest/